Data on Rural Hospitals

 Trend in Hospital Margins

-- The Total Margin includes revenues and costs that are not directly tied to patient care as well as revenues and expenses on patient services.
-Total margins in 2020 and 2021 are unusually high for many hospitals because of the special federal pandemic assistance they received in those years.
+The Total Margin includes revenues and costs that are not directly tied to patient care as well as revenues and expenses on patient services.
+Total margins in 2021 and 2022 were unusually high for many hospitals because of the special federal pandemic assistance they received in those years.

 Data on margins are not shown if no Cost Report for the full fiscal year is available, if revenue data were not included in the Cost Report, or if the data appeared to be erroneous.